-- Go over lyrics and listen to the music from the album.
-Record more facts on your chart paper and science notebooks.
+- Go over the lyrics and listen to the music from the album.
+Record more facts on your chart paper and in science notebooks.

 - Listen to the body systems portion of the song.
 Discuss how cells become tissue and tissue becomes organs before creating systems.
 A labeled human body chart may be helpful to demonstrate.

 - Take this time to discuss how our body is like a car.
 It has many parts that work together; all those parts have different needs.
 This would be a great time to talk about our body's needs and how we wouldn't think of fueling our cars with soda or junk food.

 - Introduce the Human Body Project Letter (PDF).
 Provide an overview, review the rubric for the project in the Human Body Project Packet (PDF), and have students select a project of interest.
 Create a due date for returning a completed project.
-If you have any students that have financial problems, consider purchasing needed supplies for them
+If you have any students that have financial problems, consider purchasing needed supplies for them.

 - Using Kathleen Reilly's book, assign students to one of the 25 activities provided.
 Sample activities include making realistic skin on a hand and creating an inflatable lung.
 All body systems are represented following this book.